isomerpages/ogp-buildforgood/_projects/Team MS.md

 We identified 3 groups of residents that get affected the most by residential area changes.
 They are:

-*  Caregivers and their dependents due to limited mobility (e.g. wheelchaired parent, young infant)
+*  Caregivers and their dependents due to limited mobility (e.g. wheel-chaired parent, young infant)
 *  Homebound residents due to lifestyle/career choices (e.g. retirees, work-from-home professionals)
 *  Non-homebound residents but household decision makers.

-For these 3 targetted groups, on top of existing notice boards, we want to offer another channel that allows announcement retrieval more accessible, personalised and easy-to-action-on.
+For these 3 targeted groups, on top of existing notice boards, we want to offer another channel that allows announcement retrieval more accessible, personalised and easy-to-action-on.